hermannsorgel/Duck-Address-workflow/README.md

 # The Duck Address Workflow
-Alfred workflow that generates Private Addresses with the DuckDuckGo API:
+Alfred workflow that generates email addresses with the DuckDuckGo Email Protection:

+> DuckDuckGo Email Protection is a free email forwarding service that removes multiple types of hidden email trackers and lets you create unlimited unique private email addresses on the fly.

+Typically, a user has to install the DuckDuckGo browser extension in order to obtain a new protected address.
+This workflow eliminates the need for extensions:

 https://github.com/kkhrv/Duck-Address-workflow/assets/25165356/07e7bc72-c5c0-4987-9039-ffd304b66b58